bachden/nhb-popup-manager-js/README.md

         // method called everytime popup closed
         console.log("popup closed: id=" + popupId)
     },
+    // content can be react element, or class, or [class, props] array, or {type: class, props} object
+    // if content is valid and not a react element, its props will has "popupId"
+    // if (draggable && customDraggingHandler) == true, content's props will has "startDragging(event)" method injected
     content: (
         <div className="test-content">
             <p>This is popup content</p>